-Is there anything more satisfying than an end of summer get-together under the stars sharing stories and a farm to table meal?
+Is there anything more satisfying than an end-of-summer get-together under the stars sharing stories and a farm-to-table meal?

-When autumn draws near and summer comes to end we gather friends and family on our deck and large screen porch from the third floor.
+When autumn draws near and summer comes to end, we gather friends and family on our deck and large screen porch from the third floor.
 Our home is tucked into the rolling hills between plateaus of fields and pastures in the Midwest.
-Surrounded by woodlands we enjoy the shade of maple, red bud, and black locust trees.
+Surrounded by woodlands, we enjoy the shade of maple, redbud, and black locust trees.

-This recipe for citronella lemon bowl candles came about with these memories in mind.
-Each naturally repel insects with essential oils and dried herbs.
+This recipe for DIY citronella lemon bowl candles came about with these memories in mind.
+Each naturally repels insects with essential oils and dried herbs.
 Together they make a beautiful centerpiece or small arrangements on outdoor tables.
 Make an extra dozen to send home with guests for an evening you won’t soon forget.

-14 ounces of soy wax flakes
+0.875 lbs (14oz) soy wax flakes

-4 drops lemongrass essential oil
+1/4 oz lemongrass essential oil

-8 drops citronella essential oil
+1/2 oz citronella essential oil

 ¾ teaspoon dried lemon balm

 Slice each lemon in half and carefully hollow out with a paring knife and spoon to create lemon bowls.
-Cut wood wicks to size for each lemon bowl and set aside.
+Cut wood wicks to size for each lemon bowl and set them aside.

-Next, carefully pour wax into each lemon bowl, while avoiding the top of the wood wicks.
-Last, top each citronella lemon bowl candle with an eighth a teaspoon of lemon balm before wax cools.
-Let stand 30 minutes to 1 hour or until wax is hard and white.
+Next, carefully pour the wax into each lemon bowl while avoiding the top of the wood wicks.
+Last, top each citronella lemon bowl candle with an eighth teaspoon of lemon balm before the wax cools.
+Let stand 30 minutes to 1 hour or until the wax is hard and white.

 You can allow these to cure for a few days if you want a stronger scent.